Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Introduction and main results

-The main idea of the proof is that functions in $\mathcal{H}$ of polynomial growth can be approximated sufficiently well by polynomials in small intervals.
-The equidistribution properties of polynomial sequences in nilmanifolds, even on small intervals, are well understood from \cite{Green-Tao}.
-We use these quantitative results of Green-Tao (see Theorem \ref{quantitative} in Section \ref{background}) to show that the averages over small intervals are equal to the integral of a continuous function in our nilmanifold.
-The above approach was used in \cite{Fraeq} to show that (following the notation of Theorem \ref{pointwise}) the sequence $b^{a(n)}$ is uniformly distributed for all $b\in G$ and any function $a(n)$ satisfying \eqref{P}.
-In the case that we need to cover here, there are a few more technical difficulties in the proof, since we have to find polynomial expansions for several functions simultaneously, which also tend to be of increased complexity.
-Our argument differs quite a bit from the methods used in \cite{Richter}, which relied on applications of the van der Corput inequality.
-In simplistic terms, this replaces the problem of studying equidistribution for a function $a(t)\in \mathcal{H}$ by the problem of studying equidistribution properties for the derivatives $a',a'',a'''$ and so on.
-This cannot be used to cover, for example, functions in the range $t\prec a(t)\prec t\log t$, because we can easily see that the derivative $a'$ must satisfy $a'(t)\prec \log t$, which does not have good equidistribution properties even on the 1-dimensional torus $\T$.
-While we can sidestep this problem, our argument also has limitations in that we do not cover functions that grow very slowly, such as $\log^c t$ for $c>1$.
-The main reason is that when we consider averages on small intervals, these functions become approximately equal to a constant and our method of using the Taylor expansion for approximation breaks down.
-That explains the existence of the function $t^{\e}$ in \eqref{P1} instead of the term $\log t$, which would be optimal.
+Our argument differs quite a bit from the methods used in \cite{Richter}, which relied on applications of the van der Corput inequality as a means of "complexity reduction and qualitative equidistribution results on nilmanifolds.
+In simplistic terms, this replaces the issue of studying equidistribution for a function $a(t)\in \mathcal{H}$ by the problem of studying equidistribution properties for the derivatives $a', a'', a'''$ and so on.
+This cannot be used to cover, for example, functions in the range $t\prec a(t)\ll t\log t$, because the derivative $a'$ must satisfy $a'(t)\ll \log t$, which does not have good equidistribution properties even on the 1-dimensional torus $\T$.
+As we mentioned above, we can sidestep this situation, but our argument also has limitations.
+More precisely, we do not cover functions that grow very slowly (which we call sub-fractional functions).
+A sample of a "slow-growing" function that we cannot handle is the function $\log^c t$ for $c>1$ (for instance, the pair $(\log^2t, t\log t)$ is not covered by Theorem \ref{equidistribution}).
+The main reason is that when we pass to averages on small intervals, these functions become approximately equal to a constant and our method of using the Taylor expansion breaks down.
+That explains the existence of the function $t^{\e}$ in \eqref{P1} instead of the term $\log t$, which is speculated to be optimal.